mschlafly/baxterplaysyahtzee/README.md

 ## 4.1 GameState.msg

-This message contains the current state of our game.
+This message defines the current state of our game.
 It's for the topic "/statetopic", which was intended to be published from the main node to the "headdisplay.py", so that the state info can be shown on the Baxter's head display.

 The definition of this message is: